davidbarile/MageWars/Assets/Documentation/resource-requirement-balancing-instructions.md

 Resource cards require resources to activate, but once activated, offer various rare Resources, or one Permanent Resource, which is automatically applied to any recipe a player attemts to activate in the future.

+In general, cards with Resources should have between 3 and 5 Resources.
+3 if more lower level card or resource more rare, to 5 if more common resource or higher level card.

 Resource (and Permanent Resource) Sprites to Use:
 Beast1
 Book2
 Bug3
+Coin_Bronze
 Coin_Silver
 Coin_Gold
 Feather1